Direct Experience Of Nature - Part 2

 7 min

-In our first blog, we defined Biophilia and introduced theories within evolutionary psychology that provide explanations as to why humans are inclined to seek out natural environments.
+In our first blog, we defined biophilia and explored theories within evolutionary psychology that explain why humans are drawn to natural environments.
+Now, let’s bring that to life and look at how it applies in the workplace.

 Light